Object–subject–verb word order

+In linguistic typology, the object–subject–verb (OSV) or object–agent–verb (OAV) word order is a structure where the object of a sentence precedes both the subject and the verb.
+Although this word order is rarely found as the default in most languages, it does occur as the unmarked or neutral order in a few Amazonian languages, including Xavante and Apurinã.
+In many other languages, OSV can be used in marked sentences to convey emphasis or focus, often as a stylistic device rather than a normative structure.
+OSV constructions appear in languages as diverse as Chinese, Finnish, and British Sign Language, typically to emphasize or topicalize the object.
+Examples of OSV structures can also be found in certain contexts within English, Hebrew, and other languages through the use of syntactic inversion for emphasis or rhetorical effect.
+The OSV order is also culturally recognizable through its use by the character Yoda in Star Wars.

-An example of this would be "Oranges Sam ate."
+An example of this word order in English would be "Apples Sam ate" (meaning, Sam ate apples).

 Unmarked word order

 Natural languages

 OSV is rarely used in unmarked sentences, which use a normal word order without emphasis.
 Most languages that use OSV as their default word order come from the Amazon basin, such as Xavante, Jamamadi, Apurinã, Warao, Kayabí and Nadëb.
+The Mizo language of Bangladesh also uses OSV in unmarked sentences.
 Here is an example from Apurinã:

 British Sign Language (BSL) normally uses topic–comment structure, but its default word order when topic–comment structure is not used is OSV.

 Marked word order

 Various languages allow OSV word order but only in marked sentences, which emphasise part or all of the sentence.

-Arabic

-Classical Arabic is generally VSO but allows OSV in marked sentences (ones using traditional Arabic declension).
-For example, Verse 5 of Al-Fatiha reads:

-The construction is less used in Modern Standard Arabic, which tends not to use marked sentences, and is generally absent in the colloquial varieties of Arabic, which are generally not declined and tend to observe strict SVO order.